majeinfo/chaingun/README.md

       # supported functions are:
       # - strlen(string)
       # - substr(string, start, end)

+  # Assertion are possible and use the same syntax as "setvar"
+  - assert:
+      expression: "name == \"bob\""
 ```

 The syntax for jsonpath is available at https://github.com/JumboInteractiveLimited/jsonpath.